-- 2.1.1 Any physical intervention by a third party, not riding on the carriage, whether solicited or not, with the object of facilitating the task of the Athlete or helping his Horses, is considered to be outside assistance.
+- 2.1.1 Any physical intervention by a third party, not riding on the carriage, whether solicited or not, with the object of facilitating the task of the Athlete or helping their Horses, is considered to be outside assistance.
 Any Athlete who has received outside assistance may be eliminated by the Ground Jury. - 2.1.2 In Dressage, Grooms must remain seated in their proper positions between entering and leaving the Arena.
 They are not permitted to handle the reins or the whip (will incur 20 penalties).
 For Dressage, to speak or indicate the course to the Athlete is not permitted (will incur 10 penalties).
 However the Groom may handle the reins, whip and brake without penalty provided the carriage remains stationary.

-In ADS-recognized competitions, if the carriage does not have a safe groom seat, the judge may grant permission for the groom(s) to stand with no penalty
+In ADS-recognized competitions, if the carriage does not have a safe groom seat, the judge may grant permission for the groom(s) to stand with no penalty, grooms on marathon carriages may sit or stand.
+Grooms are not allowed to change position.
+Grooms sliding, lifting or moving the vehicle in any way will incur elimination.

-- 2.1.3 Exception: If the bell has been rung by the Judge and the Athlete has failed to hear the bell; the Groom may advise the Athlete that the bell has been rung. - 2.1.4 Athletes and Grooms may not use any form of electronic communication equipment during Dressage and Cones, subject to elimination.

-2.1.5 Para Driving Athletes from nominated profiles may compete with the whip held/used by groom, and/or the groom holding the finger loop, but must have this noted on the Masterlist following classification evaluation.
+- 2.1.3 Exception: If the bell has been rung by the Judge and the Athlete has failed to hear the bell; the Groom may advise the Athlete that the bell has been rung. - 2.1.4 Athletes and Grooms may not use any form of electronic communication equipment during Dressage and Cones, subject to elimination. - 2.1.5 Para Driving Athletes from nominated profiles may compete with the whip held/used by groom, and/or the groom holding the finger loop, but must have this noted on the Masterlist following classification evaluation.

 At ADS Competitions, the Para Athlete will be required to have the applicable dispensation.

 (See Article 1.8)